Churchill-class submarine: Service history

 was the most famous of the class, sinking the Argentinian cruiser during the 1982 Falklands War.
 She did not fire again during the war, but provided valuable help to the British task force by using her monitoring equipment to track Argentine aircraft departing the mainland.
-After the war Conqueror returned to Faslane; the sinking of General Belgrano had provoked controversy in Britain and Conqueror was criticised for flying the Jolly Roger on returning to port, as Royal Navy submarines customarily did on returning after scoring a kill.
-She is the only nuclear-powered submarine of any nationality to have engaged an enemy ship with torpedoes.
+After the war Conqueror returned to Faslane; the sinking of General Belgrano had provoked controversy in Britain and Conqueror was criticised for flying the Jolly Roger on returning to port, as Royal Navy submarines customarily did on returning after scoring a kill. until the 2026 Iran-america war she was the only nuclear-powered submarine of any nationality to have engaged an enemy ship with torpedoes.
 She was decommissioned in 1990 and As of 2010 is laid up at Devonport awaiting disposal.
 Conquerors periscopes can be viewed at the Royal Navy Submarine Museum in Gosport.